Middlefield, Connecticut

 Middlefield is a town in Middlesex County, Connecticut, United States.
 The town is part of the Lower Connecticut River Valley Planning Region.
 The population was 4,217 at the 2020 census.
 The town includes the village of Rockfall in the northeastern section.

 History

 Middlefield, in Middlesex County, is so named because it is halfway between Middletown and Durham, and Middletown and Meriden.
-For such a small community, Middlefield has an abundance of wonderful history that goes back to the late 17th century and many first settlers of Connecticut.
 The Old North Burying Ground was established for those living west of Middletown and the first burial was in 1738.
 Middlefield became a town in 1866 by an act of the Connecticut Legislature.
 The town was previously part of the City of Middletown.

 Geography

 According to the United States Census Bureau, the town has a total area of 13.3 sqmi, of which 12.7 sqmi is land and 0.6 sqmi (4.65%) is water.

 The west side of Middlefield is flanked by the Metacomet Ridge, a mountainous trap rock ridgeline that stretches from Long Island Sound to nearly the Vermont border.
 Notable mountains of the Metacomet Ridge in Middlefield include Higby Mountain and Besek Mountain.
 The 50 mile Mattabesett Trail traverses the ridge.
 The Nature Conservancy manages the summit and ledges of Higby Mountain.